electrickery/pxdisk_mega/README.md

 ## Hardware extensions

-Both Arduino solutions support blinking lights for the SERIAL line and each (emulated) drive.
+Both Arduino solutions (there is one for the Mega 2560) support blinking lights for the SERIAL line and each (emulated) drive.

 ## PFBDK console commands